About the Divemaster / Research Internship

 - Supervising dive activities and assisting with student divers

 - Business of diving and your career

 - Awareness of the dive environment

 - Conducting recreational and research dive briefings

-- Organizing a search and recovery project and a deep dive
+- Organising a search and recovery and how to conduct a deep dive

 **You may be able to get college credit for the Divemaster course – ask your instructor and professor for more details**